What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 Three questions to ask of the citation report when looking at it for the first time:

-- Are the grounding queries the language your customers actually use, or a generic version of it?
-If the AI is finding you through "what is X" queries when your customers ask "best X for Y", there's a content gap worth filling.
+- Are the grounding queries the language your customers use, or a generic version of it?
+If the AI is finding you through "what is X" queries when your customers ask "best X for Y", there's a content gap to close.

 - Do the cited pages match the ones you'd want cited?
-Thin overview pages getting cited more than deep expert pages is a structural signal worth acting on.
+Thin overview pages getting cited more than deep expert pages points to a structure problem to fix.

 - Is visibility trending up or down across new prompts?
 Citation count over time is more useful than a single snapshot.